 There is a Transifex-specific way to identify a translation string.
 You can calculate the md5 hash of the concatenation of the key and the context and take the hexadecimal digest of the result.
-In case there's no context defined, you should use an empty string as it.
+If no context is defined, you should use an empty string as it.

 So, in Python, the string hash would be calculated by the following program: